-De Nayer Instituut, Jan De Nayerlaan 5, 2860 Sint-Katelijne-Waver, Belgium
+De Nayer Technical University, Embedded System Design (EmSD) Jan De Nayerlaan 5, 2860 Sint-Katelijne-Waver, Belgium Katholieke Universiteit Leuven, VISICS, ESAT/PSI, Kasteelpark Arenberg 10, 3001 Heverlee, Belgium

-Keywords: Traffic sign recognition, local features, SURF, embedded.
+Keywords: Waste sorting, local image features, SURF, SIFT, visual words.

-Abstract: In this paper, we present a method for fast and robust object recognition.
-As an example, the method is applied to traffic sign recognition from a forward-looking camera in a car.
+Abstract: In this paper, we present a method for fast and robust object recognition, especially developed for implementation on an embedded platform.
+As an example, the method is applied to the automatic sorting of consumer waste.
+Out of a stream of different thrown-away food packages, specific items - in this case beverage cartons - can be visually recognised and sorted out.
 To facilitate and optimise the implementation of this algorithm on an embedded platform containing parallel hardware, we developed a voting scheme for constellations of visual words, i.e. clustered local features (SURF in this case).
 On top of easy implementation and robust and fast performance, even with large databases, an extra advantage is that this method can handle multiple identical visual features in one model.